Taku78U/StreamBubbleSorter/README.md

 # StreamBubbleSorter
 This sorts sequentially every M elements every clock cycle.
-This sorter is fully pipelined, and based on bubble sort algorithm.
+This sorter is fully pipelined, and based on Bubble sort algorithm.